Jbleezy/BO1-Reimagined/README.md

 * Decreased maximum time for zombies to teleport from 20 seconds to 15 seconds

 ### Ascension
+* Zombies now spawn from the Stairs zone when in the Upper Centrifuge Zone
+* Zombies no longer spawn from the Stairs zone when in the Centrifuge Zone
 * The easter egg song teddy bears will float up and rotate around while the song is active

 #### Lunar Lander